-During our visit, we visited a room that hasn’t been restored.
+During our visit, we visited a room that hadn’t been restored.
 It’s a great way to see what the restorers had to work with when they started.
 The contrast between the original and the restored is quite remarkable.
-It definitely gives you an appreciation of what they accomplished.
+It gives you an appreciation of what they accomplished.
 I think Biron would approve.

 Inside Rundale Palace

 Rundale Palace is simply charming.
 As you stroll from one room to the other, you can imagine a world of a different time.
-Glamorous ladies and gents of the court strutting around in finery, gossiping and flirting behind their fans.
+Glamorous ladies and gents of the court strutted around in finery, gossiping and flirting behind their fans.
 Stately dinners and lavish balls in the painstakingly decorated rooms, and over-the-top garden parties set on the walkways of the French gardens.

 This is the perfect place for a fancy costume party that you definitely want to attend.
-Personally, I can’t imagine how that would go down, but I’m sure it would be epic.
+I can’t imagine how that would go down, but I’m sure it would be epic.
 Let’s just say that in my head, this is totally happening.

 Now, if you can’t make it to Rundale Palace any time soon, you’re in luck.
 There is a wonderful virtual tour that takes you inside the palace and outside of it.
 You can check out this link for yourself.